skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "Of course not."
 At this point Noreeno has Skeeve tell about the fight, how it started, and where it happened.
 He seems satisfied once he's heard it.
 "This is not a big deal.
 Let's just continue with the questions.
-How many people are you travelling with?"
+How many people are you traveling with?"

 Skeeve doesn't want to tell him, but he can't lie and doesn't want to refuse to answer, "Six."